 Allianz Arena Tour

-The tour takes about 60 minutes and it costs 10 Euros.
-During the tour you will be able to visit places available during games, the middle tier (behind the goal), main stand lower tier, and the promenade/stadium exterior.
-But also the interior and private places which you only see on TV like press conference area, players’ tunnel, mixed Zone/media area, and even dressing rooms.
+The tour takes about 60 minutes, and it costs 10 Euros.
+During the tour, you can visit places available during games, the middle tier (behind the goal), the main stand lower tier, and the promenade/stadium exterior.
+But also the interior and private places which you only see on TV, like the press conference area, players’ tunnel, mixed Zone/media area, and even dressing rooms.

 FC Bayern Munich Museum

-The Museum is similar to other football teams museums, displaying the cups won, images and videos of the most famous games/plays.
+The Museum is similar to other football teams’ museums, displaying the cups won, images, and videos of the most famous games/plays.
 I really liked the way it was presented, showing them organized by eras/dynasties or Bayern Teams.
-It really presents an homage to each team and champion the club had.
+It really presents an homage to each team and champions the club had.

-The museum also displays some old football artifacts, like the shoes, balls and jerseys used in the old-time.
+The museum also displays some old football artifacts, like the shoes, balls, and jerseys used in the old-time.
 Even individual trophies won by Bayern legends are displayed!
 These are very interesting to see for a fan, even if it isn’t an FC Bayern Munich one.
-The thing I would recommend Bayern is to make the museum more interactive as modern museums tend to be today.
+I would recommend Bayern to make the museum more interactive as modern museums tend to be today.

-In the end, I loved the FC Bayern experience, although I would love to have attended a match.
+Ultimately, I loved the FC Bayern experience, although I would love to have attended a match.
 Shame!
-Even Claudia who isn’t the biggest a football fan liked it!
-Therefore traveldrafts definitely recommends this, but particularly those who are into sports tourism!
+Even Claudia, who isn’t the biggest football fan, liked it!
+Therefore travel drafts definitely recommend this, but particularly for those who are into sports tourism!